emcrisostomo/EMCLoginItem/README.md

     specified path, if it exists, otherwise at the end of the item list.
   * `addAfterBundle` will add the login item after the item with the specified bundle, if it exists, otherwise at the end of the item list.

+The `setIconRef` path is used to pass an `IconRef` instance to be used as a custom icon for the login item to be added.
+This method increases the IconRef reference count by 1 invoking the `AcquireIconRef` method if and only if the value to be set differs from the currently stored value (initially nil, and released if not nil).
+The `dealloc` method takes care of releasing non-null IconRef references invoking the `ReleaseIconRef` method.

 Installation
 ------------